Skip to main content

 Introduction

-• Version restore is reversible.
-You can choose to restore again to get back to where you started.
+• Fully reversible: Changed your mind?
+You can restore again to get back to where you were

 Step 1: Go to Source Control